Climate & Clean Energy

 - Washington meets or exceeds its 2020 emission reduction commitments and those commitments are updated to reflect best science.

-- Washington, through state actions and regional partnerships, has helped achieve an economy-wide cap on carbon at the federal level that drives emissions reductions.
+- Washington, through state actions and regional partnerships, has helped achieve an economy-wide cap on carbon that drives emissions reductions.

 - A majority of voter and key societal institutions support limiting carbon emissions and investing in the transition to clean, efficient energy as economically beneficial.

 We know that the art of change is about threading the needle with a string of incremental steps that ultimately make transformational policies possible.
 We also know that we must be ready to take advantage of windows in time when big shifts suddenly become possible.
 And we know that changing hearts and minds—with old-fashioned organizing and new-fangled tools—will be key to our success and will require a systematic approach.

 Our Agenda will be built around four key elements:

 - Use Energy Efficiently.
 We will work to remove barriers and provide incentives for the efficient use of energy, especially in buildings.
 We will pursue policies that make energy efficiency the most profitable source of new energy.